marinVcq/wallet-manager-Csharp/README.md

 ### Installation
 1. Clone the repository to your local machine.
 2. Open the project in your preferred C# development environment (e.g., Visual Studio).
-3. Run SQL Script on SQL Server & Configure database access in the solution.
+3. Run the SQL Script 'création_script.sql' on SQL Server & Configure database in the solution.
 4. Build and run the application.

 ### Usage